Significant Uplift Achieved with Production Enhancement Product

 DEEPROP supercharges production uplift and extends a well’s life

-in complex plays providing an immediate ROI.
+in complex plays providing a two to four month ROI.

 This paper introduces Deeprop® 1000, a small, strong microproppant that extends shale well production and reduces decline rates by targeting a shale reservoir’s secondary fracture network.
 Deeprop® 1000 is proven to deliver significant benefits to shale operations by:

 Propping open narrow secondary fractures that are too small for conventional proppants to extend the productive life of the well.

 Flattening a well’s decline to recover more hydrocarbon on a longer timescale.

 Lowering treating pressures to boost pump rates and prop open fractures deeper into the formation

 Recovering the completion costs lost when conventional proppants, which cannot prop open a reservoir’s vast secondary fracture network, are used.

 Paying for itself in as little as four months.

 Deeprop® is proving its potential in ongoing field operations in major shale plays across the US, including the Barnett, Woodford SCOOP, Utica, and Permian Basin.
 Average uplift after 25 months is 40%, and test wells over 36 months have uplifts ranging from 10% to as high as 81%.
 And, operators recover their ROI in 4 months or less.